 We have been building and delivering presentations at CustomShow for over a decade and at Sales Graphics for 40 years before that, so we’ve seen our share of presentations.
 Over the years it’s become clear what works – and what doesn’t.
 So here are several keys of delivery that we have observed over the years.

-The Right Delivery: It Don’t Mean A Thing If It Ain’t Got That Swing.
+The Right Delivery: It Doesn’t Mean A Thing If It Ain’t Got That Swing.

 - Delivery refers to both how the Presenter delivers the presentation and what platform the presentation is delivered on.
 Presentation skills are necessary for anyone who plans on making a living from presentations or whose business depends on giving effective presentations.
-We’ve worked with a wide range of presentations coaches and read a lot on the subject, and taking the time to find out more about your own presentation skills and how they can be improved will always return results.
+For example, if you start selling through Amazon, you can present the new products or changes in your existing products in an engaging way.
+We’ve worked with a wide range of presentation coaches and read a lot on the subject, and taking the time to find out more about your own presentation skills and how they can be improved will always return results.

 - Just as important as the Presenter’s skills is the platform and technology used to deliver your presentation.
 The tool you use to deliver your presentation is one of the most overlooked elements of a presentation.
 Just as your content, design and structure need to match the situation and audience, how you deliver your presentation matters.
+Whether you’re presenting about eCommerce platforms, B2B industries, or SaaS products, the way you deliver also matters a lot.
 Presenting to a boardroom full of senior executives may require a different tool than a one-on-one presentation over lunch.
 Webinars or conference calls call for a different type of technology as well.
-Often people pick the presentation tool that they’re most familiar with or just happens to be there (aka PowerPoint), and don’t think about what the specific delivery needs are.
+Often people pick the presentation tool that they’re most familiar with or just happen to be there (aka PowerPoint), and don’t think about what the specific delivery needs are.